sslab-gatech/portal/pci.md

 }
 ```

-After enumerating the BARs of the PCIe device, we should initialize the device
+To utilize the device, the basic configuration of the device regarding PCI
-registers to utilize it.
-For example, pci_configure_device function invokes
+should be initialized.
+This initial configuration include, for example,
 pci_configure_mps which configures maximum payload size.
 I will not cover the
 details.